Today you’ll learn how to “Print Then Cut” images with your Cricut Maker or Explore.

 You can recognize these images when they end in .svg or .dxf

-As you can see here you don’t have the same options you did with the first two types of files.
-With SVG files the blade knows where to go and where to cut.
+As you can see here, you don’t have the same options you did with the first two types of files.
+With SVG files, the blade knows where to go and where to cut.

-With vector files, you can also edit the star and the word separately, change colors, and other things that you wouldn’t be able to do with either JPG or PNG files.
+With vector files, you can also edit the star and the word separately, change colors, and do other things that you wouldn’t be able to do with either JPG or PNG files.

-This is a functional tutorial and It’s not meant to look super pretty or anything like that.
-It’s meant to teach you all of the possibilities you have with Print then Cut.
+This is a functional tutorial, and It’s not meant to look super pretty or anything like that.
+It’s intended to teach you all your possibilities with “Print Then Cut.”

 These are the following things we are going to use: